COVID: Review the latest FCDO Travel Advice before travelling to or from Honduras

 Crocodiles, snakes, lizards (giant iguana and others), and turtles are found in the tropical forest areas.
 The fauna also includes deer, peccaries, tapir, pumas, jaguars, and ocelots.
 Fish and mollusks are abundant in lagoons and coastal waters.

+Spanish food?
 The national dish of Honduras is a mountain of food, the plato típico: a heaping, carb overload of beef, plantains, beans, marinated cabbage, fresh cream, and tortillas.
 Anafres, a refried black bean and cheese fondue served in a clay pot accompanied by tortilla chips, is the favorite appetizer in the country.

 The only official language is Spanish, but English Garifuna and various indigenous languages are also spoken.
+You can learn some basic Spanish before you travel to Honduras and really impress the locals!

 The currency in Honduras is the Honduran Lempira (As a general rule, you will find that a 10% tip is added to your bill at most restaurants and bars.
 This tip is not mandatory, and you can refuse to pay it if you wish.).